5 Ways to Leverage Your MBA in the Job Market

 In today’s highly competitive workforce, there is a strong premium placed on those who have an MBA.
 I’d love to hear from you – how did you leverage your MBA in the job market?

-This article was written by Jelena Milutinovic on behalf of the Australian Institute of Business.
-All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources were used to compile this article: David Eccles School of Business; Financial Times and Forte Foundation